phaldaros/arm5e/FAQ.md

 ### I cannot select the ability I want to progress into.

-A character must have an ability in order to progress into it.
+A character must possess an ability in order to progress into it.
 Add the ability from a compendium with a score of 0.

 ### Rolls